top of page

 From the plants and fabrics used to the dyeing process, Wear Tinctorium pieces offer a regenerative alternative.

-6-8/12: Mercado Crafts & Design, Jardim da Estrela (Lx)
+February 7 & 8 - Crafts & Design Market, Jardim da Estrela (Lx)

-14/12 - Criadores.pt, 8 Marvila (Lx)
+March 1 - Amazonas Market, 8 Marvila (Lx)

 Visit the showroom in São Domingos de Rana - about 25 minutes Lisbon, Cascais, and Sintra and 10 minutes from Carcavelos.
-The showroom is open during Open Studio days or by appointment.

-No walk-ins, please.
+No walk-ins, please

 The technical foundation of my work is rooted in ancestral dye practices developed across the world, dating back 5,000 years.
 Pre-treatment steps like scouring and mordanting are crucial stages that ensure success.
 The passage of time hasn’t changed these fundamentals, but now we know much better what materials are non-toxic and safe to dispose in the garden.
 A perfect example of how just because something is natural does not make it sustainable.